Carlo Maria Bascapè: Life

+After the death of Borromeo, Bascapè wrote De vita et rebus gestis Caroli cardinalis (Ingolstadt, 1592), one of the most substantial biographies of the saint.
+The book was a huge success and was later translated into several languages.

-He was ordained to the priesthood on 29 July 1576 and became a professed member of the Clerics Regular of Saint Paul after joining them in March 1578.
-His solemn profession into the order on 8 May 1579 saw him assume the religious name of "Carlo Maria".
-He had assumed the first half of his name in honor of Saint Charles Borromeo whom he admired and respected.
-He served as the Superior General for the Barnabites from 8 May 1586 until 8 February 1593.
-At some stage between 1589 and 1590 he met with Pope Gregory XIV.
+Bascapè served as the Superior General for the Barnabites from 8 May 1586 until 8 February 1593.
+At some stage between 1589 and 1590, he met with Pope Gregory XIV.
 He promoted the sainthood cause for Charles Borromeo and was present on 1 November 1610 when Pope Paul V canonized him as a saint.
-He was also present on 12 May 1602 previously when the same pope previously had beatified him.
+He was also present on 12 May 1602 previously when the same pope had previously beatified him.

-Pope Clement VIII - on 8 February 1593 appointed him as the Bishop of Novara.
+On 8 February 1593 Pope Clement VIII appointed him Bishop of Novara.
 He received his episcopal consecration that same month on 24 February from Ludovico de Torres with Francesco Gonzaga and Owen Lewis serving as the co-consecrators; he was installed in his new diocese the following 30 May and worked his hardest to implement the reforms of the Council of Trent.

+Following the example of Charles Borromeo, he showed deep attention to the training of the clergy, building new seminaries for theology scholars; he held episcopal synods and strived to ensure that the ecclesiastics measured up to their duties; he set up the Oblates of San Gaudenzio and San Carlo, a congregation of secular priests inspired by the Oblates of Saints Ambrose and Charles.

+He encouraged the foundation of new confraternities in order to promote devotion within the people and the foundation of companies of the dead to provide masses for the souls of deceased members.

-He served as bishop in his episcopal see until his death from a long illness on 6 October 1615.
-His remains were later relocated in 1801.
+Bascapè served as bishop in his episcopal see until his death from a long illness on 6 October 1615.
+His remains were later relocated to the Cathedral of Novara in 1801.

 Beatification cause

-The process for beatification opened in Novara under Bishop Placidio Maria Cambiaghi who opened the informative process on 10 May 1966 while his successor Bishop Aldo De Monte closed the process at a special Mass on 4 December 1976.
-His spiritual writings were all approved on 12 March 1982 and the Congregation for the Causes of Saints validated the informative process on 12 April 2002 while also receiving the Positio in 2003.
+The process for beatification opened in Novara under Bishop Placidio Maria Cambiaghi, who opened the informative process on 10 May 1966, while his successor Bishop Aldo De Monte closed the process at a special Mass on 4 December 1976.
+His spiritual writings were all approved on 12 March 1982, and the Congregation for the Causes of Saints validated the informative process on 12 April 2002 while also receiving the Positio in 2003.

-Historians assented to the cause on 20 May 2003 as did the theologians on 9 March 2004 as well as the C.C.S. members on 18 January 2005.
+Historians assented to the cause on 20 May 2003, as did the theologians on 9 March 2004, as well as the C.C.S. members on 18 January 2005.
 He was proclaimed to be Venerable on 19 December 2005 after Pope Benedict XVI confirmed that he had lived a life of heroic virtue.

 The current postulator assigned to the cause is the Barnabite priest Mauro Domenico Regazzoni.

+In fiction

+Carlo Maria Bascapè is one of the main characters of Sebastiano Vassalli's historical novel La chimera.